vijayvmenon/paper-dropdown-tree-view-search/README.md

         polymer serve

     Open `localhost:8080/components/icon-toggle/demo/`  (check the port number from polymer serve command) in your browser.
-(Note that the path uses `icon-toggle` — the component name listed in this element's `bower.json` file—rather than the actual directory name.)
+(Note that the path uses `tree-view-search` — the component name listed in this element's `bower.json` file—rather than the actual directory name.)